gvwilson/thirdbit/src/fiction/iffy/index.md

 waiting patiently to be tapped.

 She studied it for a moment.
-It could a trap—malware designed to mesmerize anyone who looked it, or any of a hundred other scenarios from sims, but what choice did she have?
+It could a malware designed to mesmerize anyone who looked it, or any of a hundred other scenarios from sims, but what choice did she have?